-Services - The Company generates a significant portion of its Design-to-Silicon-Yield revenue from fixed-price solution implementation service contracts delivered over a specific period of time.
-These contracts require accurate estimation of cost to perform obligations and overall scope of each engagement.
+Services - The Company generates a significant portion of its Design-to-Silicon-Yield solutions revenue from fixed-price solution implementation service contracts delivered over a specific period of time.
+These contracts require accurate estimation of costs to perform obligations and overall scope of each engagement.
 Revenue under contracts for solution implementation services is recognized as services are performed using the cost-to-cost percentage of completion method of contract accounting.
-Losses on solution implementation contracts are recognized when determined.
+Losses on solution implementation contracts are recognized in the period when they become evident.
 Revisions in profit estimates are reflected in the period in which the conditions that require the revisions become known and can be estimated.

 On occasion, the Company has licensed its software products as a component of its fixed-price services contracts.
-In such instances, software products are licensed to customers over a specified term of the agreement with support and maintenance to be provided over the license term.
-Under these arrangements, where vendor-specific objective evidence of fair value, or VSOE, exists for the support and maintenance element, the support and maintenance revenue is recognized separately over the term of the supporting period.
+In such instances, the software products are licensed to customers over a specified term of the agreement with support and maintenance to be provided over the license term.
+Under these arrangements, where vendor-specific objective evidence of fair value, or VSOE, exists for the support and maintenance element, the support and maintenance revenue is recognized separately over the term of the support period.
 The remaining fee is recognized as services are performed using the cost-to-cost percentage of completion method of contract accounting.
-VSOE for maintenance, in these instances, is generally established based upon a negotiated renewal rate.
-Under arrangements where software products are licensed as a component of its fixed-price service contract and where VSOE does not exist to allocate a portion of the total fixed-price to the undelivered elements, revenue is recognized for the total fixed-price as the lesser of either the percentage of completion method of contract accounting or ratably over the term of the agreement.
+VSOE for maintenance, in these instances, is generally based upon the Company's customary pricing for maintenance when sold separately and is measured by the renewal rate offered to the customer.
+Under arrangements where software products are licensed as a component of its fixed-price service contract and where VSOE does not exist to allocate a portion of the total fixed-price to the undelivered elements, revenue is recognized for the total fixed-price as the lesser of either the percentage of completion method of contract accounting or ratably over the longer of either the term of the agreement or the support period.
 Costs incurred under these arrangements are deferred and recognized in proportion to revenue recognized under these arrangements.

-Revenue from related support and maintenance services is recognized ratably over the term of the support and maintenance contract, generally one year, while revenue from consulting, installation and training services is recognized as services are performed.
-When bundled with software licenses in multiple element arrangements, support and maintenance, consulting (other than for our fixed-price solution implementations), installation, and training revenue is allocated to each element of a transaction based upon its fair value as determined by the Company's VSOE.
-VSOE is generally established for maintenance based upon negotiated renewal rates while VSOE for consulting, installation, and training is established based upon the Company's customary pricing for such services when sold separately.
-When VSOE does not exist to allocate a portion of the total fee to the undelivered elements, revenue is recognized ratably over the term of the underlying element for which VSOE does not exist.
+Revenue from related support and maintenance services is recognized ratably over the term of the support and maintenance contract, generally one year, while revenue from consulting, installation and training services is recognized as the services are performed.
+When bundled with software licenses in multiple element arrangements, support and maintenance, consulting (other than for its fixed-price solution implementations), installation, and training revenue is allocated to each element of a transaction based upon its fair value as determined by the Company's VSOE.
+VSOE for all elements is generally based upon the Company's customary pricing for such services when sold separately and support and maintenance services is also measured by the renewal rate offered to the customer.
+When VSOE does not exist to allocate a portion of the total fee to the undelivered elements, revenue is recognized ratably over the longest period of the undelivered elements.